Glagolitic script: Versions of authorship and name

-Hieronymian version

 In the Middle Ages, Glagolitsa was also known as "St. Jerome's script" due to a popular mediaeval legend (created by Croatian scribes in the 13th century) ascribing its invention to St. Jerome (342–429).
 The legend was partly based on the saint's place of birth on the border of Dalmatia and Pannonia.
 He was viewed as a "compatriot" and anachronistically as belonging to the same ethnic group; this helped the spread of the cult of the saint in Dalmatia and was later used to support the idea of the presence of Slavic communities in the Eastern Adriatic Coast from ancient times, but the legend was probably firstly introduced for other reasons, like giving a more solid religious justification for the use of this script and Slavic liturgy.
 The theory nevertheless gained much popularity and spread to other countries before being resolutely disproven.

 The epoch of traditional attribution of the script to Jerome ended probably in 1812.
 In modern times, only certain marginal authors share this view, usually "re-discovering" one of the already-known mediaeval sources.